What to Do When You Feel Like You Have No Purpose

 What Purpose Looks Like When It Returns

-When purpose starts to resurface — and it will — it usually does not arrive as a dramatic revelation.
+When purpose starts to resurface — and it will — it usually doesn't arrive as a dramatic revelation.
 It arrives as a series of small recognitions:

 A Truth to Hold Onto